 The graders understand that you are writing under time pressure and that your essay is more like a rough draft.
 If you make a mistake or change your mind, draw a line through the mistake and keep going.

-AP English Literature FRQ Examples
+AP English Literature and Composition FRQ Examples

 Example 1